nanostudio-org/nanogp2/README.md

 <b>Client ID</b> (`$cfg_client_id`) and <b>client secret</b> (`$cfg_client_secret`) can be obtained from the <b>[Google API Console](https://console.developers.google.com/)</b>.
 `$albums_filter` is used to filter albums out.
 Albums with a title containing one of the string will not be displayed.

+Client secret should never be shared.
+Only your nanogp2 installation should access it.

 ---